 The tourist train is free for those with Granada City Pass.

-The day tour is 8.4 miles long and it takes about an hour to complete the route.
-The night tour is 3.5 miles long and is takes about 30 minutes to complete the itinerary.
+The daytime tour is 8.4 miles long and it takes about 1 hour and 20 minutes to complete the route.

 The frequency is between 15 and 25 minutes depending on the season.

 Is It Worthy to Use Granada Tourist Train?The tourist train is similar to Granada bus tour, has audio guide, panoramic views, but has another route.
-If you want to see the city from the outside, it's worth using it.
-It is cheaper than the tourist bus.
+If you want to see the city from the outside, maybe it's worth using it.

 If you just want to see 2 or 3 monuments in one day, the Albaycin and the Alhambra, for example, and you are not interested in the rest of the monuments, and do not want to see exterior of Granada, it is better to take a normal city bus, comes cheaper.